-Under the Local Law you must obtain a Tree Works Permit before any works (pruning or removal) are undertaken on a tree deemed to be 'significant'.
+Under the Local Law, you must get a Tree Works Permit before any works (pruning or removal) are done on a 'significant' tree.

 You must first determine if your tree is deemed 'significant' and, if it meets the criteria, you must obtain a Tree Works Permit.